skip to content

 [00:03:13.19] - Vijay Okay.

 [00:03:13.28] - Anthony Campolo Yeah, cool.
 Sweet.
 So this is my proposal.
 I'm building an app called AutoShow.
 It came very close to passing last month.
-Votes are a bit down since then, but I'm still kind of on the the precipice, so would be really nice if it were to pass.
+Votes are a bit down since then, but I'm still kind of on the precipice, so it would be really nice if it were to pass.
 But I understand that we're kind of in a tight monetary situation right now in the Dash community.
 But yeah, I'm going to show off just a little bit of what I got going.
-I'm going to kick this off while I explain because this first step takes a while.
-AutoShow is a content repurposing app that lets you take video and audio files and transcribe them and then use cutting edge LLM AI technology to do things like create chat, chapter titles, summaries, blog posts, you can even write songs.
-The plan was to kind of use Dash as the payments and authentication layer and the integration is like 99% done.
+I'm going to kick this off while I explain, because this first step takes a while.
+AutoShow is a content repurposing app that lets you take video and audio files and transcribe them, and then use cutting-edge LLM AI technology to do things like create chapter titles, summaries, blog posts, and you can even write songs.
+The plan was to kind of use Dash as the payments and authentication layer, and the integration is like 99% done.
 Right now it's running on Testnet.
-So what you're seeing here is kind of using like, you know, Play Dash money, but it's, it's everything that needs to be there to actually like ship this to prod is basically there.
+So what you're seeing here is kind of using, like, Play Dash money, but everything that needs to be there to actually ship this to prod is basically there.

-[00:04:37.09] - Anthony Campolo So because this is on testnet, this first step takes a long time.
-But basically right now what it's doing is it's going to let you know how many credits you have in your wallet, which is just like a unit of measurement for the app.
-Because there's two steps with the app that requires credits.
-There's picking your transcription service and then there's picking your LLM service.
-Because if you're someone who is into the whole, you know, AI thing right now, maybe you're using ChatGPT, maybe you're using Claude, maybe you're using Gemini.
-This is a multi model app, so it lets you do a little bit of everything.
-So you see here right now, it kind of tells you what your balance is and duffs, which is always confusing to me because there are all sorts of calculations that go into figuring out what a duf or a satoshi or a dash is and then.
+[00:04:37.09] - Anthony Campolo So because this is on Testnet, this first step takes a long time.
+But basically right now what it's doing is letting you know how many credits you have in your wallet, which is just a unit of measurement for the app.
+Because there are two steps with the app that require credits.
+There's picking your transcription service, and then there's picking your LLM service.
+Because if you're someone who is into the whole AI thing right now, maybe you're using ChatGPT, maybe you're using Claude, maybe you're using Gemini.
+This is a multi-model app, so it lets you do a little bit of everything.
+So you see here right now, it kind of tells you what your balance is in duffs, which is always confusing to me because there are all sorts of calculations that go into figuring out what a duff or a satoshi or a dash is, and then...

 [00:05:34.02] - Rion Gull Or credit.

 [00:05:35.09] - Anthony Campolo Yeah, or credit.
-Yeah.
-So the term credit in this app is not related to a credit in Dash app, which is another thing that's kind of a little confusing, but we can blaze all past that.
-So right now, you know, this is kind of how many credits we've got AutoShow credits.
-Yeah, AutoShow credits, yeah.
+So the term credit in this app is not related to a credit in Dash App, which is another thing that's a little confusing, but we can blaze all past that.
+So right now, this is kind of how many credits we've got.
+AutoShow credits.
+Yeah, AutoShow credits.
 And then you can give a file on your computer or a YouTube URL.
 Once you do that, it gives you your different transcription options.
-The main ones are Deepgram assembly and then whisper through Groq.
-Now, right now, because it's still on Testnet, there's just an extra step where you give your API key, but this set will not exist once you're actually using the, the full on dash part.
-So then you get your, your transcript right here and you select your prompts.
-So this is what you can generate with your LLMs.
-So you can create, you know, titles.
-If it's like just a raw kind of, you know, video you created, you don't have like a title for it yet.
-You can have different length sections, summaries, different length chapters, things like key takeaways.
-You could even do like questions if you want to create educational material based on it.
+The main ones are Deepgram, Assembly, and Whisper through Groq.
+Right now, because it's still on Testnet, there's just an extra step where you give your API key, but this step will not exist once you're actually using the full-on Dash part.
+So then you get your transcript right here and you select your prompts.
+This is what you can generate with your LLMs.
+So you can create titles if it's just a raw video you created and you don't even have a title for it yet.
+You can have different-length summaries, different-length chapters, things like key takeaways.
+You could even do questions if you want to create educational material based on it.

 [00:06:54.29] - Anthony Campolo So we'll just do a summary and a country song.

-[00:06:58.22] - Rion Gull And just, just, just in case people missed it, you, you uploaded a video.
-So it, it's, it's process.
-It processed that video or it is processing that video and then spitting out through the AI these different things that you're asking it to spit out.
+[00:06:58.22] - Rion Gull And just in case people missed it, you uploaded a video.
+So it processed that video, or it is processing that video, and then spitting out through the AI these different things that you're asking it to spit out.

 [00:08:36.15] - Anthony Campolo And then there is your song.
-So yeah, so pretty, pretty simple app.
-You know, the idea when I built this is I really wanted it to be friendly to non technical people.
-This is originally like a CLI that I had created, but I wanted just a very simple drag and drop, click kind of thing so anyone can use this regardless of technical ability.
-And they kind of get all of the benefits of modern LLMs.
-Even if they don't know what are the best models or how to write a prompt, they just have to drop their video in, click what they want, and then they get it back.
-The only thing that really needs to be changed here for actually production is have the Be it on Prod instead of testnet, and then when you do the final step, it will subtract those credits from your account and then send it to the AutoShow Dash account.
-So like I said, it's like 99% complete in terms of the integration.
-Just a couple more lines of code that would need to be changed to make it actually ready to send to Prod.
+So yeah, pretty simple app.
+The idea when I built this is I really wanted it to be friendly to non-technical people.
+This was originally a CLI that I had created, but I wanted just a very simple drag-and-drop, click kind of thing so anyone can use this regardless of technical ability.
+They kind of get all of the benefits of modern LLMs, even if they don't know what the best models are or how to write a prompt.
+They just have to drop their video in, click what they want, and then they get it back.
+The only thing that really needs to be changed here for actual production is to have it on prod instead of Testnet, and then when you do the final step, it will subtract those credits from your account and send them to the AutoShow Dash account.
+So like I said, it's 99% complete in terms of the integration.
+Just a couple more lines of code would need to be changed to make it actually ready to send to prod.
 So yeah, that's the whole demo.

 [00:09:46.12] - Anthony Campolo Pretty, pretty simple.

 [00:09:48.26] - Rion Gull That's awesome.
-You've come a long way, obviously on this since the last time that we discussed it.
-You've got a UI now, and I didn't really expect the Dash integration to be as far as it already is.
-So, I mean, that just kind of shows how committed you are to making that work and putting in the time and work even before you're funded.
-So that's.
+You've come a long way, obviously, on this since the last time that we discussed it.
+You've got a UI now, and I didn't really expect the Dash integration to be as far along as it already is.
+So that just kind of shows how committed you are to making that work and putting in the time and work even before you're funded.

 [00:10:16.23] - Anthony Campolo Yeah.
 And I know how the Dash SDK works.
 I did a whole bunch of tutorials with it already.
-So it was pretty simple, actually integration for me.
-Someone who was coming in totally cold would have to actually go through the docs and learn all the terminology and figure out how the SDK works.
-But I was pretty much ready to hit the ground running when I wrote the proposal, so I wanted to pretty much get it as close to the finish line as possible.
+So it was actually a pretty simple integration for me.
+Someone who was coming in totally cold would have to go through the docs, learn all the terminology, and figure out how the SDK works.
+But I was pretty much ready to hit the ground running when I wrote the proposal, so I wanted to get it as close to the finish line as possible.

 [00:10:40.27] - Rion Gull Yeah.
 The key thing there being that you've had a lot of experience with the SDK and so you kind of know how it works.